Améliorer la qualité de son sommeil grâce à la (micro)nutrition

 • the consumption of decaffeinated drinks, as these are not entirely caffeine-free.

-• greasy, spicy food, or simply that it is difficult for you to digest, because difficult digestion can disrupt your sleep.
+• fatty, spicy, or simply difficult to digest food, as difficult digestion can disturb your sleep.

 Sources: